Quitting breastfeeding

 The past:

-Mothers would also quit breastfeeding as a result of being ubiquitously undermined.
-Often they were discouraged from nursing their babies due to the fear that their milk must be inadequate.
-An even more insidious doubt entered mothers' heads when it was suggested that their milk might appear plentiful, but have no nutritional value.
+For those that attempted to nurse their babies, many mothers would quit as a result of being ubiquitously undermined.
+Often they were discouraged due to the fear that their milk must be inadequate.
+An even more insidious doubt entered mothers’ heads when it was suggested that their milk might appear plentiful, but have no nutritional value.

-This advertisement from Nestle was published in 1911 and is typical of the attitude that at 6 months breast milk is inferior and should be replaced by commercial formula:
+Take a gander at this advertisement from Nestle.
+Published in 1911, it’s typical of the attitude that at 6 months breast milk is inferior and should be replaced by commercial formula:

 The present: